-The issue could be that he just doesn’t really care about your pleasure.
+The issue could be that he is selfish in bed and just doesn’t care about your pleasure.
 Or that he prioritizes his own pleasure above yours.

 Now, that doesn’t mean he’s necessarily the devil itself.
 Sadly, in western society, a man’s pleasure during sex is still sometimes seen as an essential, and a woman’s as an optional bonus.

 So, he’s a product of his environment, yes.
 But that doesn’t mean it’s not his responsibility to be aware of that and work on it.